sCrypt-Inc/scryptTS-docs/docs/how-to-write-a-contract/how-to-write-a-contract.md

   @method()
   public foo() {
-    // invalid, the last statement of public method should be an `assert` function call }
+    // invalid, the last statement of every public method should be an `assert()` statement }

   @method()